Guide to U.S. Registration Requirements for Canadian Snowbirds Spending 30 Days or More in the U.S.

 How To Guide for Canadians Registering When Visiting the U.S. for 30 Days or More

-Beginning on April 11, 2025, some visitors to the United States who spend 30 days or more at a time in the U.S. will be required to register with United States Citizenship and Immigration Services (USCIS).
+As of April 11, 2025, some visitors to the United States who spend 30 days or more at a time in the U.S. are required to register with United States Citizenship and Immigration Services (USCIS).

 These new registration rules may require some Canadian snowbirds to register online with USCIS through their online registration portal.